Upcoming Sessions

 Program Overview

-In all organizations, managers like you are under increasing pressure to prove their programs—and, by extension, their leadership—are effective.
+In all organizations, managers like you are under increasing pressure to demonstrate program effectiveness through evidence-based decision-making.
 But what constitutes reliable and valid evidence of effectiveness and how can it be generated to assess a program’s effectiveness?
 What data should be collected?
 How should managers use it?

 Curriculum

-During this one-week executive program, you and your peers will be immersed in a highly engaging, evidence-based learning environment that features a range of interactive activities, including case studies, discussions, exercises, presentations, and readings.
+During this one-week executive program, you and your peers will be immersed in a highly engaging, evidence-based learning environment that features a range of interactive activities, including performance measurement workshops, policy analysis programs, and monitoring and evaluation training.
 Whether attending on campus or online, the curriculum will provide you with an in-depth look at key aspects of understanding and implementing evidence-based strategies.

 Together, in live interactive sessions with the entire global cohort, you will explore a framework for thinking about a range of evidence types and delve deeply into specific evidence generating strategies –experimental and quasi-experimental designs, implementation evaluation, predictive analytics – taking time to understand the strengths and limitations of each.
-You will work together as a group to pull these ideas together in the context of real-world limitations such as budgets, a lack of time, and political constraints.
+You will work together as a group to apply these evaluation methodologies in the context of real-world limitations such as budgets, time constraints, and political constraints.

 The Leading Successful Programs curriculum will explore:

-• The big questions you need to ask about the effectiveness of programs in your organization
+• The big questions you need to ask about measuring program effectiveness in your organization

 • How to decide what data should be collected, and when